jhauga/data-conversion-test/README.md

     - `` make full ``
  9. Run server with:
     - `` node server.js ``
-    - Or use Github pages environment
+    - Or use GitHub pages environment
- 10. Create a new repo by:
-    - `` CHANGE ``
+      - `` php -S localhost:3000 `` should work
- 11. Additionally to clean to reset repo:
+ 10. Additionally to clean to reset repo:
     - `` make clean ``
     - `` make retest ``

 ### View resulte
-1. If final test repo is uploaded to Github:
+1. If final test repo is uploaded to GitHub:
-   - To see outputs from test there will be a link generated and included at the top of the new README.md file.
+   - To see output from test there will be a link generated and included at the top of the new README.md file.
 2. If final test remains local use method for localhost:
    - For example - ```php -S localhost:8000```

 ### Additional Notes
-  - Once the test has completed a new README.md file will be genereated, which gives a brief overview of the test procedure.
+  - Once the test has completed a new README.md file will be generated, which gives a brief overview of the test procedure.
   - The README.md that was used in the original template repository will be copied to INSTRUCTIONS.md